SECURITIES AND EXCHANGE COMMISSION

 Pursuant to Rule 13a-16 or 15d-16 of the

 Yavne, 8122745 Israel

 Indicate by check mark whether the registrant files or will file annual reports under cover Form 20-F or Form 40-F.

 Form 20-F ☒ Form 40-F ☐

-On May 12, 2022, MediWound Ltd. (the “Company”) issued a press release entitled “MediWound Announces Positive Results from Its U.S. Phase 2 Trial
+On August 3, 2022, MediWound Ltd. (the “Company”) issued a press release entitled “MediWound Announces U.S. FDA

-of EscharEx for Debridement of Chronic Wounds”.
+Acceptance of Biologics License Application for NexoBrid for the Treatment of Severe Thermal Burns”.
 A copy of this press release is attached to this Form 6-K as Exhibit 99.1.